Royal Canadian Ordnance Corps: Badge

 The badge of the Royal Canadian Ordnance Corps consists of a belt, with a Kings Crown on top, with the text "Honi Soit qui mal y pense" with six maple leaves around the edge.
-At the center of the belt is a shield superimposed with three cannonballs and three cannons.
+At the centre of the belt is a shield superimposed with three cannonballs and three cannons.
 At the bottom the text "Royal Canadian Army Service Corps" is written on a ribbon.

 Band

-The RCOC maintained a military band in its ranks up unit the corps dissolution in 1968.
+The RCOC maintained a military band in its ranks up unit the Corps dissolution in 1968.
+The band was established as a unit of the Canadian Army in 1956 with an establishment of 55 musicians based at Longue-Point (later CFB Montreal).
 Among its members included Gérald Gagnier, a bandmaster and composer who served in the band from 1956 until his death in 1961.
 Gagnier's uncle J.-J. Gagnier was notably the founder of the Canadian Grenadier Guards Band.
 Other notable members included Charles Villeneuve and Laurence Henry Hicks.
 In mid-June 1944, the band performed in Normandy following the D-Day landings, during which the director of music recalled that "we were mobbed by the troops particularly after we played the Colonel Bogey March which everyone enjoyed".
 In 1958, the band took part in a concert with American composer Morton Gould, who conducted the band which was standing directly on the Canada–United States border.
 In September 1959, the band performed the Vice-Regal Salute for Georges Vanier during his swearing-in as Governor General of Canada in Ottawa.
 In 1967, the band was one of 17 Canadian Army, Royal Canadian Navy, and Royal Canadian Air Force to take part in the Canadian Armed Forces Tattoo 1967 in honor of Canada's centennial year celebrations.